Pumpkin Soup

 How To Make My Favorite Pumpkin Soup Recipe

-steps showing how to make canned pumpkin soup
+Steps showing how to make canned Pumpkin Soup.

 1. Melt butter in a large pot and sauté garlic and onions over medium heat for 2-3 minutes.
 Add sliced shiitake mushrooms, cover, and continue to simmer until tender, about 10 minutes.
 Stir in Chinese Five Spice and maple syrup and continue to simmer for 1-2 minutes.

-2. Add pumpkin purée, vegetable broth, heavy cream, and bring to a simmer.
+2. Add pumpkin purée, vegetable broth, and heavy cream, and bring to a simmer.
 Reduce heat and simmer for an additional 10 minutes over low heat.
 Season with salt and pepper.

 3. Ladle into soup bowls.